answersLogoWhite

 When you move the slide to the left, the image in a light microscope will appear to move to the right.
 This is due to the way the lenses in the microscope refract the light passing through the specimen.

-When you move the slide to the right where does the image move?
+When you move the slide away from you on the stage of a microscope in what direction does the image appear to move?